 Introduction to management of patient with neurological, dermatological and oncological conditions, Introduction to death and dying and the role of the nurse.
-Course assessment: In-course 30%, End semester 70%

 Theory and skills related to patients with dermatological and oncologic conditions, Care of elderly patients and patients with chronic conditions, Death and dying care, Assisting with advanced procedures, Head injury observation, Assessment of CVP.